VYPE Austin UIL Small School Football Player of the Week

-We're three weeks into the 2020 Texas high school football season, so it's time to crown the latest VYPE Austin UIL Small School Football Player of the Week.
-Vote for the Austin area's top athletes until Tuesday September 22nd at 8 p.m.
+We're four weeks into the 2020 Texas high school football season, so it's time to crown the latest VYPE Austin UIL Small School Football Player of the Week.
+Vote for the Austin area's top athletes until Monday September 28th at 8 p.m.

 For more sports coverage, follow Thomas (@Texan8thGen Facebook/Instagram/Twitter) and VYPE (VYPE Texas Facebook, @VYPE_ATX Instagram and @VYPEATX Twitter) on social media.
 To nominate an athlete for future poll consideration, please send player stats to @Texan8thGen in a Facebook message or tag VYPEATX with that information on Twitter by Monday at 8 a.m.